pagopa/terraform-azurerm-v3/storage_account/README.md

 ## Migration from v2

-🆕 To use this module you need to use change this variables:
+🆕 To use this module you need to use change this variables/arguments:

 * `blob_properties_delete_retention_policy_days` -> `blob_delete_retention_days`
 * `allow_blob_public_access` -> `allow_nested_items_to_be_public`